Bernstorff Palace: Bernstorff family

 The palace was designed by the French architect Nicolas-Henri Jardin, who had been brought to Denmark to complete Frederick's Church in Copenhagen after the death of Nicolai Eigtved in 1754.
 It is one of the earliest examples of Neoclassical architecture in Denmark.
 The elaborately decorated two-storeyed building was completed in May 1765 at considerable cost.
 At the time, it had four small decorative garrets, attics with decorative vases and a wide balcony on the roof ridge itself.
 On the garden side, there is a dome-covered projection rising the full height of the building.

 The palace's many rooms were modest in size and intended primarily for domestic use rather than for display.
 Most are panelled with parquet floors, large mirrors and decorated ceilings.
 The four rooms on the south side have overdoors decorated by Johan Edvard Mandelberg.

 Bernstorff left Denmark in 1770, after being dismissed by the regent, Johann Friedrich Struensee.

-The estate remained in his family's hands until 181.
+The estate remained in his family's hands until 1812.

 Changing owners, 18121842

 In 1812, Bernstorff Palace was sold for 225,000 rigsdaler to Ole Christian Borch.
-The next year, he sold it for 280,000 rigsdaler yo royal presidentk later gehejmestats- og justitsminister Frederik Julius Kaas.
+The next year, he sold it for 280,000 rigsdaler to royal president, later gehejmestats- og justitsminister Frederik Julius Kaas.